Open-Community-Building/community.hooks/coworking-der-vereine.md

 2025-02-08: Heidelberger Dienste are sponsoring the room for our activities

 2025-02-21: Weekly internal organisation meetings happen every Saturday at 10 o'clock before the 11 o'clock meetings of Team Bib Lab https://github.com/Open-Community-Building/community.hooks/blob/main/team-bib-lab.md

+2025-02-22: Maik has received the key for the Seminarraum from Anne.